RLE-Foundation/rllte/README.md

 Welcome to contribute to this project!
 Before you begin writing code, please read [CONTRIBUTING.md](https://github.com/RLE-Foundation/rllte/blob/main/CONTRIBUTING.md) for guide first.

 # Cite the Project
-If you use **rllte** in your research, please cite this project like this:
+If you use **RLLTE** in your research, please cite this project like this:
 ``` tex
 @software{rllte,
   author = {Mingqi Yuan, Zequn Zhang, Yang Xu, Shihao Luo, Bo Li, Xin Jin, and Wenjun Zeng},